neutron-org/dex-quint-model/README.md

 ### Running sample runs

-This is already getting verbose.
-In order to keep it out of the REPL, we use *runs* - one initial run is sketched in [runs.qnt](runs.qnt).
+If we want to experiment inside REPL, but do not want to write each time the initial sequence of steps, we can use *runs* - one initial run is sketched in [runs.qnt](runs.qnt).

-Use it inside the REPL and outside of it.
 You can start the REPL with `quint -r runs.qnt::runs`, and inside it call the run `limitOrderTrade`.
 This can be useful when you want to start with a particular state, as reached by a run.